bump-sh/docs/src/_help/publish-documentation/deploy-and-release-management.md

 ### Deploy using the GitHub Action

-Our [GitHub Action](/help/continuous-integration/github-actions/) allows you to easily integrate Bump.sh into your projects by simply adding a workflow file.
+Our [GitHub Action](/help/continuous-integration/github-actions/) allows you to easily integrate Bump.sh into your projects by adding a workflow file.

 ## Release management

 Releasing a new API definition typically follows a two-step process:
-- You upload a new API documentation through your dashboard, our CLI, GitHub Action or API.
+- You upload a new API document through your dashboard, our CLI, GitHub Action or API.
-- This new API document is validated and deployed, becoming the "visible" API definition.
+- This new API document is validated and deployed, becoming the "visible" one.
 The changelog is also updated, reflecting changes between the current and previous definitions.

 By default, these two steps are automatically linked: uploading a new API document results in its release.
 However, it is possible to dissociate them using the Manual Release mode.